xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 Cisco's ASN Metro design introduces an end-to-end architecture which evolves traditional Metro network design towards a simplified, efficient network capable of delivering all network services (Residential, Business, 4G/5G Mobile Backhaul, Video, IoT) while adding enhanced ability to assure SLAs and provide security across all layers of the network.

+## Agile Services Networking use cases

+### Agile Services Networking - Agile Metro

+The Agile Metro is a key component of the overall solution as it helps providers build

 ![](http://xrdocs.io/design/images/asn-metro/end-to-end.png)